-Product sales, net of discounts, return allowances and VAT, are recognized at the point in time when customers accept the products upon delivery.
+Product sales, net of discounts, return allowance and VAT, are recognized at the point in time when customers accept the products upon delivery.
 Revenues are measured as the amount of consideration the Group expects to receive in exchange for transferring products to consumers.
-Return allowances, which reduce revenue, are estimated utilizing the expected value method based on historical experience of returns.
-The Group allows customers to return the goods with no quality-related issues within 14 days of receipt of shipment, and to return the goods with quality-related issues within 12 months of receipt of shipment.
-Liabilities for return allowances are included in "Accrued expenses and other" and were \$1,236, and \$1,336 as of December 31, 2017, and 2018.
+Return allowance, which reduce revenues, are estimated utilizing the expected value method based on historical experience of return.
+In 2018 the Group allowed customers to return the goods with no quality-related issues within 14 days of receipt of shipment, and subsequently changed to 7 days in 2019.
+The Group allows customers to return most of goods with quality-related issues within 30 days of receipt of shipment, and to return lamps and faucets with quality-related issues within 12 months.
+Liabilities for return allowance are included in "Accrued expenses and other current liabilities" and were \$1,336 and \$381 as of December 31, 2018 and 2019.

 The Group utilizes delivery service providers to deliver products to its consumers ("shipping activities") but the delivery service is not considered as a separate obligation as the shipping activities are performed before the consumers obtain control of the products.
 Therefore, shipping activities are not considered a separate promised service to the consumers but rather are activities to fulfill the Group's promise to transfer the products.
 Outbound shipping charges to customers are included as a part of the revenues and outbound shipping-related costs are recorded as cost of product sales.
-Shipping costs incurred for sales of products and recognized as cost of product sales were \$59,964, \$60,131 and \$51,731 for the years ended December 31, 2016, 2017 and 2018, respectively.
+Shipping costs incurred for sales of products and recognized as cost of product sales were \$60,131, \$51,731 and \$36,691 for the years ended December 31, 2017, 2018 and 2019, respectively.